kennytordeur/blog.kennytordeur.be/_posts/2015-10-15-Taghelpers-and-DI.markdown

     }
 ```

-Register this class in the DI-sytem of Asp.net.
+Register this class in the DI-system of Asp.net.
 Add it to services collection in the ConfigureServices method from the Startup class.

 ```csharp
   public void ConfigureServices(IServiceCollection services)